 With respect to the sector mix, illustrated by Figure 4, readers of our previous notes on SLPE will note the lower weight attributed to discretionary consumer spending.
 Over the most recent interim period, SLPE re-classified Action, a highly successful non-food discount retail business, with a core presence across the Benelux, French and Germanic markets, from the consumer discretionary to consumer staples.
 Alan believes the business is more appropriately considered a staple, given that more than half of its sales can be classified under essential goods.
-Although Action does not operate an online sales channel, lower footfall, during the pandemic, has been balanced out by higher basket sizes.
+Although Action does not operate an online sales channel, lower footfall, during the pandemic, has been balanced out by higher spending per visit.

 More broadly, fund allocation decisions over recent years have seen the sector exposure shift more towards higher growth areas, such as information technology and healthcare, which have been and appear set to continue to perform resiliently in the current and post-pandemic world.
 As at 31 March 2020, the relatively more resilient consumer staples – information technology and healthcare sectors – accounted for 48% of SLPE’s portfolio.
 Alan expects the negative impact on COVID-19 to be disproportionately felt by the consumer discretionary and industrials sectors, which most recently were 33% of the portfolio.
 However, he notes that pockets of success, such as ecommerce, makes it difficult to apply a broad brush approach.